xuan-ds/nosql-challenge/README.md

 # Module_12_Challenge
 ## Background
 ### The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
-This project is requested by the editors of a food magazine, Eat Safe, Love to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.
+This project is to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.
 ---
 ### Part 1: Database and Jupyter Notebook Set Up
 #### Use `NoSQL_setup_starter.ipynb` for this section of the challenge.
 1. Import the data provided in the `establishments.json` file from the Terminal.
 Name the database `uk_food` and the collection establishments.
 2. Import the libraries: PyMongo and Pretty Print (`pprint`).
 3. Create an instance of the Mongo Client.
 4. Confirm that the database has been created and the data has been loaded properly: